dot-file/age-edit/README.md

 # age-edit

-age-edit is an editor wrapper for files encrypted with [age](https://github.com/FiloSottile/age). age-edit is made primarily for Linux and uses `/dev/shm/` by default.
+age-edit is an editor wrapper for files encrypted with [age](https://github.com/FiloSottile/age). age-edit is designed primarily for Linux and uses `/dev/shm/` by default.
 However, it supports and is automatically tested on FreeBSD, macOS, NetBSD, OpenBSD, and Windows.
-It is left to the user to choose a temporary directory prefix on those systems.
+On those systems, it is left to the user to choose a temporary directory prefix.

-Here is how age-edit works.
+## How age-edit works

-When you run age-edit with a private-keys file and an encrypted file as arguments, it performs the following steps:
+When you run age-edit with a identities (private-keys) file and an encrypted file, it performs the following steps:

-1. Decrypt the contents of the file encrypted with age to a temporary file using one of the private keys.
+1. Decrypts the contents of the age-encrypted file to a temporary file using one of the identities (private keys).
-2. Run an editor on the temporary file.
+2. Opens an editor on the temporary file.
-   (The default editor is [`VISUAL` or `EDITOR`](https://unix.stackexchange.com/questions/4859/visual-vs-editor-what-s-the-difference), but it can be, e.g., LibreOffice.)
+   (The default editor is determined by the environment variables `AGE_EDIT_EDITOR`, [`VISUAL`, and `EDITOR`](https://unix.stackexchange.com/questions/4859/visual-vs-editor-what-s-the-difference) with `vi` as a fallback, but it can be any editor, e.g., LibreOffice.)
-3. Wait for the editor to exit.
+3. Waits for the editor to exit.
-4. Encrypt the temporary file with public keys derived from the private keys.
+4. Encrypts the temporary file with public keys derived from the private keys.
    The encrypted file can be optionally "armored": stored as ASCII text in the [PEM](https://en.wikipedia.org/wiki/Privacy-Enhanced_Mail) format.
-5. Finally, delete the temporary file.
+5. Finally, deletes the temporary file.

 In other words, age-edit implements [a](https://wiki.tcl-lang.org/39218)